 Let’s find out what the basic principles of RPA are, and how it can help your company accelerate digital transformation.

-The key elements of RPA can be found in the abbreviation.
+The benefits of RPA can be found in the abbreviation.

 A special algorithm, or a software bot, executes a task.
 Like an industrial robot that follows a built-in script to assemble a car, an RPA bot follows a predetermined set of rules to emulate user interactions.
 For example, it can distribute incoming support tickets among the support team.